ECONOEING®

 Frequently Asked Questions

-The Upper Ord River (Lake Kununurra) is the only river in Northern Australia that is protected from Saltwater crocs.
-The Department of Environment has the responsibility to keep the area between the Ord and Diversion dams free of salties.
-If there is a confirmed sighting they trap the animal and remove it to Wyndham Crocodile Farm.
+The Upper Ord River and Lake Kununurra is the only river in Northern Australia that is protected from Saltwater crocs.
+The Department of Parks and Wildlife has the responsibility to keep the area between the Ord and Diversion dams free from salties.
+They have six traps which are monitored weekly on the river.
+Salties have been known to enter the area during the wet season, which are then trapped and relocated downstream.
 You'll see heaps of Freshwater (Johnson) crocs.
-There are about 7000 in the Upper Ord, or one every 20 metres.
+There are about 7000 in the Upper Ord, or one for every 20 metres.

-You can get ice at the BP Roadhouse in the morning.
+We'll stop so you can get ice at the Roadhouse in the morning.

 You'll be floating in it!
 You can drink the water straight from the Ord.